Jorch72/SharpMC_Nirad/README.md

 This is my test project, currently in heavy development.<Br>
 The code is pretty **** messy.
 But oh well, it works :P<br>
 Hopefully i'll get more work done soon :)<br>
+I'm developing all of this on Mac os X using Xamarin Studio.<br>
+As i am using a mac, i use Mono.
+So i try to make everything work on Mono right away.<Br>
+If something doesn't work on Mono, i try to fix it a different way :)<Br>

 Functions
 =================